 - Hire a licensed trekking guide and porter for your safety.

 - Do not feel hesitate to reach out for help in case of Acute Mountain Sickness.

 Manaslu Circuit Trek is a moderately difficult trek in off-the-beaten trails of the remote foothills of Mt.
 Manaslu in the Gorkha District.
-With enough preparation and physical, emotional strength, the trek will be not a difficulty for you.
+With enough preparation and physical and emotional strength, the trek will not be challenging for you.

-For further inquiries on this trek or any other treks in Nepal, feel free to contact us.
+Please contact us for further inquiries on this trek or any other treks in Nepal.